-The University will provide ten (10) calendar days written notice of default.
-Unless arrangements are made to correct the non-performance issues to the University's satisfaction within ten (10)

-calendar days, the University may terminate the contract by giving forty-five (45) days notice, by registered or certified mail, of its intent to cancel this contract.
+The University will provide ten (10) calendar days' written notice of default.
+Unless arrangements are made to correct the non-performance issues to the University's satisfaction within ten (10) calendar days, the Director of Purchasing may terminate the contract by giving forty-five (45) days' notice (by registered or certified mail) of its intent to cancel this contract.